• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Funding options

-Both Stripe and PayPal offer same-day funding for a 1.5% fee.
-However, only PayPal provides instant access to funds through the PayPal balance.
-The PayPal balance can be used to pay for online purchases like a digital wallet and withdrawn at ATMs if you have a PayPal debit card.
+Both platforms offer same-day funding for a 1.5% fee.
+However, PayPal also provides instant access to funds through the PayPal Balance, which can be used like a digital wallet or withdrawn using a PayPal debit card.
+This makes PayPal especially appealing for businesses that prioritize immediate cash flow.

 Stripe vs. PayPal: Fees and pricing